A journey across borders: An interview with René Luchsinger about his start at BPN in Switzerland and Mongolia

 What special projects or tasks have you taken on since you started?
 Have you already achieved your first successes?

-Since I started at BPN, I have already been able to conduct 3 final selections, in which new participants were accepted into the BPN program.
-It is a great enrichment that we at BPN are able to accompany the entrepreneurs in a very practical way.
+Since I started at BPN, I have already been able to conduct 3 final selections in which new participants were accepted into the BPN program.
+It is a great enrichment that we at BPN are able to support the entrepreneurs in a very practical way.
 The first meetings with the entrepreneurs have been very inspiring and I am looking forward to the upcoming coaching sessions.

 During my first assignments on site, I discovered the potential for 2 new seminars.
-I would like to impart knowledge in the areas of "Customer Management/Hospitality" and "Export Readiness" in Mongolia.
-We already offer these seminars in other countries and I would like to check if we can offer them in Mongolia as well.
+I would like to impart knowledge in Mongolia in the areas of "Customer Management/Hospitality" and "Export Readiness".
+We already offer these seminars in other countries and I would like to check whether we can also offer them in Mongolia.

 I have already had the opportunity to work on site in Mongolia twice since May.
 I would like to continue these assignments and travel to Mongolia as often as possible to work directly on the ground.